jabaliKaranam/sc2_queen_injects/readme.md

 Provide a location for the code to store an image for processing.
 The script only stores 1 image and will keep overwriting it.

 Update the rest of app.config as per your preferences.

+x_start & x_offset may need to updated based on your specific screen size and resolution

 Install the packages in requirements.txt